fespinoza/LinkedIdeas/README.md

   from the view and the file
 - cancelling a concept creation by pressing "ESCAPE" key
 - disable edit mode by pressing "ESCAPE" key
-- support for multi-line concept creation with "SHIFT+ENTER"

 #### Room for Improvement

 - who holds the reference to the data, canvas or document
-- sizing of ConceptView
-- styling of ConceptView